codedev85/repo_test/README.md

  -  GITHUB_USERNAME
  -  APP_PORT

-NB : Please kindly provide the necessary database credetials , Provide APP_PORT , if not privded it will default to 3000 , Provide GITHUB_USERNAME , if not provided it will default to chromium username
+NB : Please kindly provide the necessary database credetials , Provide APP_PORT or Provide GITHUB_USERNAME data are empty it will default to 3000 and chromium github username , to have a bit of control you may include it in your .env

 ## RUN Commands